nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

 As of Python 3.11, Python's own `asyncio` includes a [`TaskGroup`][taskgroup] class, which is essentially a (production-ready) version of the `TaskLauncher` sketch I illustrated above; `trio` calls their own version a ["nursery"][nursery].
 In Go, [errgroup][errgroup] package provides essentially the same semantics, building on Go's [context package][context] which provides cancellation support.

 Structured concurrency has many advantages, and I and many others have found that writing programs in this style makes it **much** easier to write correct and safe concurrent code (although other challenges certainly remain!).
 I strongly recommend njs' [classic essay][njs-essay], which I also linked previously, for a more-thorough exploration of the paradigm and its advantages.

+# Coda: Why error-handling?

+I want to close with a reflection about error-handling, and why I started thinking about this lens and this post, in the first place.

+I think when programmers think about error-handling, it often gets classed as a "robustness" concern, or as a concern for "production" or "serious" -- it's a topic you have to care about "at scale," or when something needs to be "reliable," or run on many different environments and handle unexpected input from the network, and so on.

+And that's all true, and for those sorts of systems it's definitely important to think carefully about what might go wrong and how, and how to handle it carefully.

+That said, I started on this line of thought not from the direction of "mature, robust, programs," but the complete opposite end: Thinking about the development experience of writing **new** code from scratch.
+As I [mentioned briefly earlier](#unhandled-errors), when writing a new program -- concurrent or not -- there's very often an early phase where you have lots of "dumb bugs," and just need to churn through them as quickly as possible.

+My experience writing concurrent programs **outside** of a structured concurrency framework is that it very often ends up being really frustratingly hard to just run that basic dev loop of "run program, see dumb bug, fix dumb bug," precisely because dumb bugs that would, in a single-threaded program, print a nice stack trace and exit, have a bad habit of turning into deadlocks, or getting swallowed, or something more perverse.
+And, I find that _ad-hoc_ attempts to **add** error handling sometimes make things worse!
+For instance, I sometimes would find that the "natural" approach was to "forward" errors through some pipeline, so that we can collect all errors at the end of a big concurrent operation, and log them in one place.
+That approach can work, but it also sometimes means you don't find out about **any** error until your entire program completes, which is really frustrating during development!

+Thus, I've found that adopting a structured concurrency approach, or at _least_ taking it as a basic mindset and paradigm, even if I may not have a "true" structured concurrency library in my environment, actually makes concurrent programs **drastically easier** to write and debug in the first place, even for throwaway prototypes -- it pays dividends almost immediately, not merely "eventually" or "in production"

 [nursery]: https://trio.readthedocs.io/en/stable/reference-core.html#nurseries-and-spawning
 [taskgroup]: https://docs.python.org/3/library/asyncio-task.html#asyncio.TaskGroup